futurebotinnovators/scavenger-hunt/README.md

-# qr-scavenger-hunt
+# scavenger-hunt
-A QR-code-centric scavenger hunt for a particular event  https://cvanduyne.github.io/qr-scavenger-hunt/
+A QR-code-centric scavenger hunt for a particular event  https://futurebotinnovators.github.io/scavenger-hunt/